 Another way to put it?
 Let’s not lose the forest for the trees.

-Number of subscribers or customers canceling or not renewing (voluntarily or involuntarily) during a time period / Number of subscribers or customers added/renewed during that same time period x 100% = Customer Churn Rate
+Total number of customers or subscribers canceling or not renewing (voluntarily or involuntarily) during a given period of time/ Number of subscribers or customers added/renewed during that same time period x 100% = Customer Churn Rate

 Step 1: Choose a set period of time.